 - Sixth: the patient’s siblings

 - Seventh: the patient’s other ascendants or descendants

-It is important to remember that if there is anyone in a class, the decision is made by a person(s) in that class.
-If there is no person(s) in that higher class, the decision is made by the next class and so forth, and so on.
+It is important to remember that if there is any one in a class, the decision is made by person(s) in that class.
+If there are no person(s) in that higher class, the decision is made by the next class and so forth.

 It is also important to known that the decision making is not democratic.
 If any person in the class objects to the artificial technology being removed, it will not be removed to allow the patient to die.
 If you have any questions about living wills, you should consult with an experienced estate planning attorney.

 At Losavio & DeJean, LLC, The Louisiana Elder Law Firm, we can provide the legal assistance you need if you have questions about who can make important decisions for you during a time when you lose capacity.

 Reach out to us for help by contacting us online or calling (800) 835-5864.